Muchun-Yen/Andbot-Auto-Upgrade-OTA/README.md

 The document describes the Andbot auto upgrade OTA architecture and updrade mechanisam

 # Andbot auto upgrade OTA (A-OTA)
-The Andbot auto upgrade OTA (A-OTA) architecture include 3 parts; the Andbot App, Colud server, and upgrade system.
+The Andbot auto upgrade OTA (A-OTA) architecture include 3 parts; the Andbot app, colud server, and upgrade system.

-#### The A-OTA Architecture and work flow diagram.
+#### The A-OTA architecture and work flow diagram.
 ![A-OTA work flow](https://docs.google.com/drawings/d/1ckOrEvUkxI-c29folQL1CAE7msxt5V7eteUvdp-5i9A/pub?w=552&h=720)

-# Andbot App
+# Andbot app
-The Andbot App is a background service application program.
+The Andbot app is a background service application program.
 In A-OTA case, it provides functions as the below
 * connecting and syncing up database to cloud server
 * check system and upgrade information
 * download and check upgrade files